 sd🔗

-sd supports fixed string and Rust regexp based substitution.
-Unlike ripgrep, -s option for fixed string will apply to both search and replacement sections. sd does in-place editing for file inputs by default, you can use -p to preview results on the terminal.
+sd supports a fixed string option and Rust regexp based substitution.
+Unlike ripgrep, the -s option for fixed string will apply to both the search and replacement sections. sd does in-place editing for file inputs by default, you can use -p to preview results on the terminal.
 Multiline matching is automatically performed by default.

 $ echo 'sample input' | sd -s 'in' '$a'